alan-turing-institute/solar-panel-detection/explorations/data_matching.md

 2. **Match Rule 10a:** If the closest REPD point to an OSM **way or relation** is <500m away and matched REPD was already correctly tagged in OSM
     - **Match Rule 10b:** 10a but where the REPD id in OSM was different or non-existent (9a + non-existent)
     - **Match Rule 10c:** 10b but only the REPD that are operational (9b + non-existent)
-3. **Match Rule 11:** If closest REPD point to an OSM point is that which is already tagged or the co-repd-id of the match.
+3. **Match Rule 11:** If closest REPD point to an OSM point is that which is already tagged or the co-repd-id of the match (see results, all are ways and relations).
 3. **Match Rule 12:** If the closest REPD point to an OSM **node** is <500m away, excluding REPD with "Scheme" in the title
 4. **Match Rule 13:** If the closest REPD *scheme* to an OSM **node** is <500m away
 5. **Match Rule 14:** If the closest REPD *scheme* to an OSM **relation or way** is <500m away